 In December 2020, Rand's shareholders approved a new investment advisory and management agreement (the "Investment Management Agreement") with RCM at a special meeting of shareholders (the "Special Meeting").
 The approval was required because Callodine Group, LLC ("Callodine") planned to acquire a controlling interest in RCM, which was, at that time, majority owned by East (the "Adviser Change of Control").
 Callodine is a yield focused asset management platform.
 The terms of the Investment Management Agreement are identical to those contained in the Prior Investment Management Agreement, with RCM continuing to provide investment advisory and management services to Rand following the Adviser Change of Control.
-Following approval by Rand's shareholders at the Special Meeting, Rand, on December 31, 2020, entered into the Investment Management Agreement are identical to those contained an ew administration agreement (the "Administration Agreement.") with RCM and terminated the Prior Administration Agreement.
+Following approval by Rand's shareholders at the Special Meeting, Rand, on December 31, 2020, entered into the Investment Management Agreement and a new administration agreement (the "Administration Agreement") with RCM and terminated the Prior Administration Agreement.
+The terms of the Administration Agreement are identical to those contained in the Prior Administration Agreement.